HubFeenixMakers/merged/README.md

 ### Cards

-Cards, as in general css lingo, are usually smaller html snippets, usually contained in a grid (defined by the Section).
+Cards, as in general css lingo, are usually smaller html boxes, usually contained in a grid (defined by the Section).
+But they may be form fields, or features (svg).

 Cards have data and options like the other elements.

 ### Image

-Merged also manages images, adding deleting, renaming, which are stored in the assets folder.
-With the Pages (and their data) they define the content that users can change.
+Merged also manages images, adding deleting, renaming, even a small editor.
+Images are stored in the assets folder.
+With the Pages, Sections and Cards they define the content that users can change.

 Images merge into the upstream in the same way as the pages, through git actions (partially done by Merged)

-## Change (-sets)
+### Change (-sets)

 As data is in files, all change happens by git.
 Merged partially manages this, by making changes visible to the users, ie what Pages and Images were added/removed or edited.
 Merged can commit and in the future maybe even push.

+Merged requires a user to be logged in and will log all changes, meaning change times and the email of the editor.
+The last change is displayed in the ui for auditing purposes.

-### Basic setup
+## Basic setup

 A developer set up a machine on a intranet/lan.
 Ie access is restricted by physical access.